Are Dental Implants Safe, Or Should I Re-think This Procedure?

 Those considering dental implants to restore a missing tooth or teeth will naturally have some questions or concerns about the procedure before going through with it.

-The good news is, dental implants Guelph are widely considered to be very successful and safe when performed by a qualified professional, and on patients who are in good general health.
+The good news is, dental implants in Guelph are widely considered to be very successful and safe when performed by a qualified professional, and on patients who are in good general health.

 But of course, no invasive procedure of any kind comes without risks — which is why our dentist in Guelph will first need to ensure that you’re a good candidate for dental implants before scheduling your procedure.